skelastic/k8s-setup/README.md

 multipass delete $(multipass list --format csv |tail -n +2 |grep $NODE_PREFIX | cut -d "," -f1 | xargs)
 multipass purge
 ```

-## Feedback

-##### Hopefully this Guide was resourceful, informative and easier to follow.
-In upcoming tutorials, we will look at ArgoCD, CrossPlane and Auto cluster node scaling with builtin controller as well as Karpenter tool.
-###### If you have any questions, Ask here [Discussions](https://github.com/sameerbagwe/k8sLabSetup/discussions) or message me on [LinkedIn](https://www.linkedin.com/in/sameer-bagwe/)